Google Android $135M Settlement: Final Approval Update

 Opt-Out / Objection Deadline May 29, 2026 (Passed) The window to exclude yourself or object has closed

-Payments have not been sent yet.
-If the court grants final approval and no appeals delay the process, eligible Android users who did not exclude themselves may receive a settlement payment later.
+Payments have not been sent and cannot go out until the court grants final approval and any appeals are resolved.
+Eligible Android users who did not exclude themselves may receive a payment after that process is complete.

-Class members do not need to file a traditional claim form, but they should use the official Payment Election Form to choose their preferred payment method.
+Class members do not need to file a traditional claim form, but they should use the official Payment Election Form to choose their preferred payment method and watch the official settlement website for the court's decision and payment timing.

 What Is the Google Android Settlement About?